Summarize the article:

 Let’s get to the practical part of onboarding automation in manufacturing.
 Here are real-world examples of how companies use software to streamline their onboarding processes:

-Hiller Plumbing, Heating, Cooling & Electrical was spending too much time on slow, manual onboarding.
-The process caused delays, created confusion, and pulled managers away from their day-to-day work.
+Hiller was spending too much time on slow, inconsistent manual onboarding.
+The process caused delays, pulled managers away from operations, and left skill gaps undetected until new hires were already on the job.

 So, you’ve decided to implement onboarding solutions for manufacturing.
 Smart move!
 To ensure a smooth rollout, you need to follow three key steps: